 While she couldn’t change what other journal editors were doing, she decided to effect some changes in her own journal.

 Yana wanted to know if her editorial board reflected the makeup of the research community that her journal was speaking to.
 Therefore, in 2015, the numbers were calculated and the following results were discovered:

 *according to survey findings, (Sweet et al., 2015).

+The results show a clear imbalance of diversity in the editorial board, compared to the research community as a whole.
 Yana clearly had some work to do to bring the board in line with the field.

 To improve diversity, Yana and her board implemented the following:

-Action to tackle diversity is not enough.
+But action to tackle diversity is not enough.
 You must monitor the impact of what you’ve done to ensure real change is happening on your board.